toshiouchi/MyOriginalWav2Vec2.0/README.md

 WER is 5%.

-A graph of vlidation loss cahge is
+A graph of vlidation loss change is

 ![Fig8](https://github.com/toshiouchi/MyOriginalWav2Vec2.0/assets/121741811/f3dd7ddc-d283-4ca0-a7a8-bc3516573c1f)